hsnmnr/hsnmnr-site/docs/adapting-guide.md

 # Adapting this Website

 Many people have contacted me about adapting this website.
 I have tried to make things as simple as possible.
 There are still bugs.
 I am sorry.
-If you find a bug, please email me (help@hassanmunir.tech), submit a pull request (I'll buy you a coffee as a thank you), or submit an issue.
+If you find a bug, please email me (help@hassanmunir.me), submit a pull request (I'll buy you a coffee as a thank you), or submit an issue.

 You may wish to fork this repository or remove my remote origin and add your own.
 Go [here](https://help.github.com/articles/changing-a-remote-s-url/) for more information on how to change remotes.